YusufCelik/newroze/README.md

 3. Mipsel-unknown-elf-gdb installed.

-4. The Newroze GDB server.
+4. The Newroze GDB server: https://github.com/YusufCelik/newroze-psx-debugger

 You can watch a demo of the debugger here: